Home / Blog / Nuxt Rendering Modes and Hybrid Rendering

 hybrid-rendering diagram

 Now that you know about all the other rendering modes, understanding Hybrid rendering is pretty simple.
-Hybrid rendering is the ability to mix and match the above approaches within a single app based on route.
+Hybrid Rendering in Nuxt is the ability to mix and match the above approaches within a single app based on route.
 That means you might have:

 • an admin section that’s purely an SPA under a /admin route.